Most Expensive Williamsburg Neighborhoods

 Williamsburg is a very ethnically-diverse city.
 The people who call Williamsburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Williamsburg residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Williamsburg include English, German, Irish, Italian and Polish.
+Important ancestries of people in Williamsburg include German, English, Irish, Italian, Polish and Scottish.

 The most common language spoken in Williamsburg is English.
 Some people also speak Spanish.